midhun-neo/sidepanel/Code-conventions.md

 We found that for a best testing coverage, On the one hand, you should test your business logic and on the other hand your UI logic.

-For more details our tests to see what needs to be tested for each kind of test.
-Still, they basic skeleton for a test would be:
+For more details, check our tests to see what needs to be tested for each kind of test.
+Still, the basic skeleton for a test would be:

 ```javascript
 describe('componentname', () => {